Herd: Dilution effect

 Perhaps the most studied effect of herds is the so-called dilution effect.
-The key argument is that the risk of being preyed upon for any particular individual is smaller within a larger group, strictly due to the fact that a predator has to decide which individual to attack.
+The key argument is that the risk of being preyed upon for any particular individual is smaller within a larger group, strictly because a predator has to decide which individual to attack.
 Although the dilution effect is influenced by so-called selfish herding, it is primarily a direct effect of group size instead of the position within a herd.
 Greater group sizes result in higher visibility and detection rates for predators, but this relation is not directly proportional and saturates at some point, while the risk of being attacked for an individual is directly proportional to group size.
 Thus, the net effect for an individual in a group concerning its predation risk is beneficial.

 Whenever groups, such as shoals of fish, synchronize their movements, it becomes harder for predators to focus on particular individuals.
 However, animals that are weak and slower or on the periphery are preferred by predators, so that certain positions within the group are better than others (see selfish herd theory).
 For fit animals, being in a group with such vulnerable individuals may thus decrease the chance of being preyed upon even further.